Nature: acrid, bitter, neutral

 It has not been clearly established as to whether the Chinese species shares all properties of the Western species.

-NAH: For menstrual and menopausal disorders; probably an anaphrodisiac – lowers sex drive.
+New Age Herbalist: For menstrual and menopausal disorders; probably an anaphrodisiac – lowers sex drive.

 • Increases production of luteinizing hormone and prolactin; stimulates the flow of milk.

 • Regulates menses when they are too frequent or too heavy.

 • Seems to stimulate progesterone synthesis and regulate estrogen: for PMS and menopause.

 • For fibroids and inflammation of the womb lining.